SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Once you finish in the second tunnel, you will hop back on the elevator and head up to the top floor.

-This is the interactive area where you can see several animals up close and touch baby sharks, stingrays and starfish.
+This is the interactive area where you can see several animals up close and touch stingrays, anemones and starfish.

 Here is a look at some of the things you can do in this area of the Aquarium of the Bay on Pier 39.